Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 "There is no official licenced preventative treatment for harvest mites in the UK but Fipronil spray treats some other mites effectively and is thought to have an effect on the harvest mite.
 Fipronil spray is a prescription medication that is available from most veterinary practices (alternatively you can ask your vet for a prescription so that you may buy it elsewhere)."

-Until such a time as the full causes and details of SCI are understood, the most important thing is to be vigilant, avoid woodland if possible between August and November and to always seek veterinary advice when your pet becomes unwell.
+Until such a time as the full causes and details of SCI are understood, the most important thing is to be vigilant, avoid woodland if possible between August and November and always seek veterinary advice when your pet becomes unwell.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.